ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 Docstring Standards
 ###################
 When writing docstrings for PyAnsys libraries, use the `numpydoc`_ documentation style.
-To use `numpydoc`_ add the following to your ``conf.py``:
+To use `numpydoc`_, add the following to your ``conf.py``:

 .. code:: python